-While the active call is hands-free, touch the Handset option to switch to the handset mode.

-The mute icon will not be available nor functional while Handset mode is active.

-While the active call is on the handset, touch the Handset option to switch to the hands-free mode.
+- While the active call is hands-free, touch the Handset display option to switch to the handset mode. - The mute icon will not be available nor functional while Handset mode is active. - While the active call is on the handset, touch the Handset display icon to switch to the hands-free mode.